Deploying NeoLoad Web in AWS

 This diagram shows that we will be accessing a custom domain for Neoload Web, and these requests will be routed to the Neoload Web Cluster (NLW Cluster above).
 This will access the front end (FE) web server which is the web UI for Neoload Web.
 The back end (BE) is the programming logic that communicates to the back end Mongo database - which we are creating as a Mongo Atlas database in the cloud from Mongo (this is an additional service set up outside of AWS, but the actual database runs on AWS infrastructure).
 Both the FE and BE are running as docker containers in the EKS cluster.

-The Load Cluster listed in the diagram is a separate EKS cluster that will hold all of the Controller and Load Generator machines.
+The Load Cluster listed in the diagram is a separate EKS cluster that will hold all Controllers and Load Generators.
 Setting up this cluster is outside of the scope of this document, but the purpose of the cluster is to be a place for all of the Neoload lab infrastructure to be accessible on demand as needed (when tests are executed).
 This cluster could be replaced with Dockerized containers running inside of a virtual machine, a generator (non-docker) installed on virtual machines, or generator (non-docker) installed directly on physical machines.
-Any of this can connect to the Neoload Web Cluster.
+Any of these can connect to the Neoload Web Cluster.
 If you are interested in setting up a second cluster for dynamic infrastructure on AWS using the Fargate service, see this URL:

 https://github.com/paulsbruce/neoload_kube/tree/master/aws